-For four days per week, CareerLink students study one or more of the AQF Certificate II courses taught at school: Cert II Business, Cert II Information, Digital Media & Technology, Cert II Sport Coaching or Cert II Sport & Recreation and five other WACE courses.
-These will usually be General courses, which do not have examinations.
 As students will be attending off-campus training one day per week, selecting suitable subjects will be important in managing their workload.
 A typical Year 11 CareerLink student course selection includes six school-based courses:

-- General English

-- General Mathematics (or a higher maths if the student can pass the subject, especially if they are considering careers in the computing or electrical professions)

-- General Career and Enterprise
+- General English - General Mathematics (or a higher maths if the student can pass the subject, especially if they are considering careers in the computing or electrical professions) - General Career and Enterprise (transitioning to Certificate IV in Work Skills for Careers Enhancement & Management and Certificate IV in Business in Year 12) - Three other General WACE courses

-- Cert II in Business, Cert II IDMT, Cert II Sport Coaching or Cert II Sport and Recreation (studied at school)

-- Two other General WACE courses

 In addition, CareerLink students will enrol in an AQF Certificate II or III course, drawn from a vocational area of interest to them, off-campus, one day per week (usually Tuesdays) at a Registered Training Organisation (RTO), typically a TAFE college.
 Workplace learning in an employment area of interest to the student will also be arranged.
 Work placements will take place in two blocks.
 The first block is during the Semester 1 examination period in June and the second block is during the Semester 2 examination period in November.
 CareerLink negotiates the off-campus training courses each year with a range of RTOs and the courses offered are subject to demand and availability.
 A range of Certificate II and III courses are currently studied by Hale School students in areas such Automotive Servicing, Building and Construction, Business, Data & Voice Communications, Education Support, Electrotechnology, Events, Information, Digital Media & Technology and Plumbing.
+Students whom have an interest in industry areas not offered by CareerLink should discuss alternative options with Mr Toby Wright.